-Your applicable outpatient services copayment or coinsurance applies to
+Your applicable outpatient services copayment or coinsurance applies to the Medicare-covered services and supplies you receive during a non-covered hospital or SNF stay.
+See outpatient services elsewhere in this chart for your costs.

-Services that are covered for you What you must pay when you get these services Physician services the Medicare-covered services and supplies you receive during a Diagnostic tests (like lab tests) non-covered hospital or SNF stay.
-See X-ray, radium, and isotope therapy including technician materials and services outpatient services elsewhere in this chart for your costs.
-Surgical dressings Prior authorization may be required.
-Splints, casts and other devices used to reduce fractures and dislocations • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices • Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy Meal benefit There is no coinsurance, copayment, We cover meals for members discharged from an inpatient facility (Hospital, Skilled Nursing Facility, or Inpatient Rehabilitation). or deductible for the meal benefit.
+- Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy

+Meal benefit

+We cover meals for members discharged from an inpatient facility (Hospital, Skilled Nursing Facility, or Inpatient Rehabilitation).

 Outpatient stays in a hospital do not count - you must be admitted as an inpatient (if you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff).

-Limited to 2 meals per day for 5 days, for a total of 10 meals, up to 4 discharges per year.
+Limited to 2 meals per day for 7 days, for a total of 14 meals, up to 4 discharges per year.